Schaka/janitorr/README.md

 Depending on the configuration, files will be deleted if they are older than x days.
 Age is determined by your grab history in the *arr apps.
 By default, it will choose the oldest file in the history.
 If any of your quality profiles allow for updates, it will consider the most recent download when calculating its age.
+To exclude media from being considered from deletion, set the `janitorr_keep` tag in Sonarr/Radarr.
+The actual tag Janitorr looks for can be adjusted in your config file.

 ### Setting up Docker
 - map /config from within the container to a host folder of your choice